KeiranCantilina/AlertMe/README.md

+This fork of AlertMe has been modified to add a Configuration Portal timeout.

 ![#AlertMe Library](https://i.imgur.com/TiQ5zEf.jpg)

 **Did you know your ESP8266 could send Email and SMS without any special hardware or paid services like Twilio?**